Increasing trust among users by leveraging community-based data

 In order to increase trust and accuracy, the new Hub would include:

-1. Updated data sets
+1. Latest data sets

-2. Necessary data details
+2. Basic data details

 3. Approved data by leadership